 What happens if a host makes a claim on my security deposit?

-- We'll ask for documentation from the host, and as soon as we receive it, we'll ask them to contact you through the Resolution Center to discuss the claim.
-If your host sends you a request, you'll be notified via email and through a Dashboard alert.
-Please reply to your host's request in the Resolution Center within 48 hours.
+- We'll ask for documentation from the host, and as soon as we receive it, we'll ask them to contact you through Airbnb’s Resolution Center to discuss the claim.
+If your host sends you a request, you'll be notified by email and through an alert on your Dashboard.

 In any case, we'll make sure you and your host are represented fairly and gather any details and documentation needed to reach a resolution.
 Most security deposit claims will be resolved within one week.

 Documentation from hosts

 Communication through email is required in order to collect needed documentation from the host, which will include photos and/or video along with receipts, invoices, written estimates, or links to comparable items denoting actual cash value for repair or replacement.
 If we determine money is owed based on documentation and communication from both parties, we will move forward with collecting from the deposit.
 We reserve the right to collect payment from you using the payment details we have on file.